Drug Discovery, High- Throughput, High-Content Screening

 Skaggs School of Pharmacy and Pharmaceutical Sciences

-Dr. Siqueira-Neto’s research has focused on development and implementation of screening assays to identify active molecules and natural products against parasites causing neglected tropical diseases.
+Dr. Siqueira-Neto’s research has focused on molecules and natural products against human diseases, especially infectious diseases and cancers.

 B.S. in Biological Sciences (2003) University of Campinas, SP - Brazil; Ph.D. in Molecular Genetics (2007) University of Campinas, SP - Brazil; Postdoctoral Fellow (2007-2009) Institut Pasteur Korea - South Korea.